Erosion Control Blankets - A Helpful Illustrated Guide

-The reason why you can leave your erosion control blanket in place is because most will degrade over time.
+The reason why you can leave your soil erosion control mat in place is because most will degrade over time.
 Almost all ECBs are either photo-degradable (broken down by the sun's UV rays) or biodegradable (broken down by bacteria/living organisms).
-Most blankets will degrade over a time period of 3 months to 3 years depending on the blanket matrix and netting.
+Most blankets will degrade over a time period of 3 months to 3 years depending on the blanket matrix and erosion control netting type.

 Proper installation techniques promote longevity, allowing your erosion control blanket to remain effective for a long time.

 What's Better: An Erosion Control Blanket or Hydroseeding?

 Hydroseeding is one of the most popular forms of erosion control.

 It's visually appealing since you can watch the protection and growing process.